Cover

 • POST with Content-Type: application/json

-Here’s the preflight flow:
+Here’s the full preflight flow:

-# Browser sends preflight
+# 1. Browser sends preflight (OPTIONS)

 OPTIONS /api/users HTTP/1.1